Explore Shoulder Tendonitis

-General Principals: Rest the shoulder until your symptoms clear.
+General principles: Rest the shoulder until your symptoms clear.
 When you go back to your sport, go back slowly.
-Warm up well and do flexibility exercises before starting.
+Warm-up well and do flexibility exercises before starting.
 Avoid the overhead position and do not play excessively long.
 Gradually increase the intensity of your activity.

-Throwing sports: Initially, an underhand or side arm throw will be easier than an overhand throw.
+Throwing sports: Initially, an underhand or sidearm throw will be easier than an overhand throw.
 Warm-up well.
 Throw easily and gradually increase to harder throwing.
-Try to maintain a smooth throwing motion that will make use of the overall strength of your body.
+Try to maintain a smooth throwing motion that uses your body's overall strength.

 Swimming: Breaststroke or sidestroke will be easier than crawl or butterfly strokes.
 Sometimes the back-stoke is permitted.
 Be sure that your swimming mechanics and style are correct.

 When should I see a doctor for my shoulder pain?

 If your shoulder pain lasts for more than a few weeks, doesn't start improving within a couple of weeks or starts getting worse, we recommend visiting a doctor.
 Request an appointment today with one of our specialists.

 How long does shoulder tendonitis last?

 Shoulder tendonitis can start to heal within two to four weeks for a relatively minor case but can take months in other situations.